1. NVIDIA GPUDirect Storage Best Practices Guide#

 }

 Prerequisite: Before calling this API, the application must ensure that the IO on that handle has completed and is no longer being used.
-The file descriptor should be in an open state.
+The file descriptor should still be open.

-Prerequisite: Before calling this API, the application must ensure that all the cuFile IO operations that are using this buffer have completed.
+Prerequisite: Before calling this API, the application must ensure that all the cuFile IO operations using the buffer have completed.

 Prerequisite: Before calling this API, the application must ensure that the I/O on that stream has completed and the stream is no longer being used

-Prerequisites: Before calling this API, the application must ensure that all the cuFile IO operations, buffers and handles are deregistered, and IO is completed.
+Prerequisites: Before calling this API, the application must ensure that all cuFile IO operations have completed and that all buffers and handles are deregistered.

 This document is provided for information purposes only and shall not be regarded as a warranty of a certain functionality, condition, or quality of a product.
 NVIDIA Corporation (“NVIDIA”) makes no representations or warranties, expressed or implied, as to the accuracy or completeness of the information contained in this document and assumes no responsibility for any errors contained herein.
 NVIDIA shall have no liability for the consequences or use of such information or for any infringement of patents or other rights of third parties that may result from its use.
 This document is not a commitment to develop, release, or deliver any Material (defined below), code, or functionality.